Pilsen Neighbors Community Council: History

-In 1954, on Chicago’s near west side, a new civic organization called Pilsen Neighbors Community Council (PNCC) emerged as Eastern European immigrants banded together to confront their community’s most pressing needs.
+In 1954, on Chicago’s near west side, a new civic organization called Pilsen Neighbors Community Council (PNCC) emerged as Eastern European immigrants banded together to confront their community’s pressing needs.
 In the late sixties and early seventies, the Pilsen neighborhood underwent a major demographic change with a dramatic influx of newly arriving immigrants from Mexico.
 These new arrivals transformed the Pilsen community and PNCC was reinvigorated by the new group of residents and switched from providing social services to a more vocal, organizing engine.
 Our banner was now being raised to rally residents on grass-roots community action.
 This new process brought PNCC to the front-line on many issues and a series of great successes.

 Fiesta del Sol

 Fiesta del Sol is an annual fund raising event organized by the Pilsen Neighbors Community Council (PNCC).
 In 1972 Fiesta de Sol began as a celebration to commemorate PNCC’s role in securing the city’s commitment to building Benito Juarez High School.
 Today, Fiesta del Sol continues to reflect PNCC’s desire for social transformation reflected in community organizing.

 Starting off as a block party, Fiesta del Sol has evolved into a nationally publicized event with an attendance of over 1.3 million people during the four-day event.
 In addition unlike other festivals, Fiesta del Sol is alcohol and tobacco-free.

 Teresa Fraga, a long time PNCC board member and leader says, “The sun is a vital symbol to the Mexican-American people.”
 Although there is no written statement which would confirm this, the name “Fiesta del Sol” is indeed representative of many things Mexican.

 During the 1980s Fiesta del Sol hosted the “Voladores de Papantla” (The Flyers), a group of four men who “fly” upside down from a 75-foot tree pole secured by a rope that is tied around their waists.
 The 1500-year-old rite is a sacred homage to Quetzalcoatl, the Morning Star.
 The flyers were led by a priest dressed in red and white (to represent the sun), into a circle which rotates at the top of the pole–the priest sits at the center.
 The symbolism is tied with the connection to the importance of nourishing the soil for cultivation of crops and their knowledge of Astronomy and the Universe.
 The ritual is combined with dance, music, poetry and art.

 “Immigrants are the people who toil the soil.”
 We are people who work under the sun…and we also celebrate under the sun.”
 To Fraga, the name “Fiesta del Sol” seems only “natural.”

 Moreover, the sun is a universal symbol representing power, vitality and strength.
 PNCC continues to evoke that positive energy through Fiesta del Sol every year.